nilsramsperger/docker-nodebb/README.md

 ## Backup and restore
 Save the contents of the three volumes for creating a backup.
 To restore, copy the contents back.

+## Restarting
+Since NodeBB is started via the `app.js`, restarting from admin panel is disabled.
+If you want to, just restart the container.

 ## Troubleshooting